Marriage Missions International

 No More Headaches

-WOW!!!
-I just got done listening to an interview with Julia Slattery, on a Focus on the Family broadcast concerning Julia’s book, No More Headaches!
-It was SO interesting —particularly for us, because we receive so many emails, comments on the web site, comments from others, etc, on this subject of “enjoying sex and intimacy in marriage.”
-It’s frustrating to have so many people crying out and yet; there aren’t enough answers (on this side of heaven) to give them.
+(Adobe Stock) Screen Shot 2016-06-13 at 12.35.53 PMI recently listened to an interview with Julia Slattery, on a Focus on the Family broadcast concerning Julia’s book, No More Headaches!
+It was SO interesting —particularly for us.
+We receive so many emails, and post a growing number of comments on the web site on the subject of “enjoying sex and intimacy in marriage.”
+It’s frustrating to have so many people crying out and yet there aren’t enough answers (on this side of heaven) to give them.

-I have to confess that I haven’t read the book so I’m just going by the content of the interview.
+I have to confess that I haven’t read the book.
+So I’m just going by the content of the interview.
 I also have to confess that this is Part 2 of a two part series in which I didn’t listen to the first part yet (but I will).
-But if the book is just a fraction as good as the book, I would rate it as outstanding.
+But if the book is just a fraction as good as the interview, I would rate it as outstanding.

-How I wish they had transcripts available because I took notes as fast and furious as I could (even listening to the broadcast twice to do so), but even then, I had a difficult time getting much I could share with you.
-I’ll try, but believe me when I say that it won’t meet up to what you could learn by listening to the broadcast yourself and I’m sure, reading the book (which I provided a link to at the beginning of this blog).
+How I wish they had transcripts available because I took notes as fast and furious as I could (even listening to the broadcast twice to do so).
+Even so, I had a difficult time getting much I could share with you.
+I’ll try, but I also encourage you to listen to the broadcast yourself and read the book (which I provided a link to at the beginning of this blog).
+You can purchase the CD of this “No More Headaches” broadcast through the ministry of Focus on the Family at focusonthefamily.com.

-In this interview, Juli and Jim Dailey (the host of the program) talked about pre-marital intimacy and how important it is to talk to each other before marrying about past activity and/or sexual hurts from your past.
-As Julie advises, it’s best to do this in pre-marriage counseling, but if the couple didn’t talk about it at that time, then find a time to do so, and the sooner the better.
+In this interview, Juli and Jim Dailey (the host of the program) talked about pre-marital intimacy.
+It was emphasized how important it is to talk to each other before marrying about past activity and sexual hurts from your past.
+As Julie advises, it is best to do this in pre-marriage counseling.
+However, if the couple didn’t talk about it at that time, then find a time to do so, and the sooner the better.

 I understand from the original text of these scriptures, that it’s not that we are to try to erase our past, it’s just that we don’t keep living it.
 We use the lessons we learn to launch us forward.
 We are to apply the action of “straining” toward what is ahead.
 Sometimes that straining includes looking at our past squarely and realistically and doing whatever it takes so you don’t drag the harmful stuff forward.
 It can be especially difficult to press forward when you’re carrying around the baggage of the past.

 Please don’t allow your past to taint your present life together and your future.
 Deal with it and lay it to rest properly.
 Let it die a natural death —not a prolonged and more painful one because you’re trying to ignore it thinking it will eventually go away.
 It won’t.
-Deal with it and be set free.
+You will be set free if you deal with it.
 If you don’t have a spouse who will support you in this process —especially if you have an abusive spouse, then let God be your main partner.
 But whatever you do, deal with it as fully and maturely as you can.
 It will take intentionality and deliberate action.
 Sometimes you need a counselor to help, other times not, but get the help you need so you don’t medicate the pain through sinful choices.

 I also especially appreciate what Juli Slattery said, in the Focus on the Family interview, about women who are pressed for time and lack desire.
 She gives some good insights to consider as to how and why it’s important to find the time.
 In addition, she makes some interesting and thoughtful points on reasons why a growing number of husbands seem to lack sexual desire, where the wife is the one with the desire left wanting.